Fonsaca/vehicle-fleet/README.md

 - List all **vehicles**
 - Add new **Bus**, **Car** and **Truck**
 - Edit existing records
-- Filter and search of vehicles
+- Filter and search for vehicles

 ## 🛠 Technologies Used